 Participants included mayors, chambers of agriculture and commerce, state secretariats of agriculture, development bank staff, agricultural and environmental NGOs and state-level co-op organizations.
 CDP helped local producers move toward greater profitability in an atmosphere that promotes sustainable farming and business operations while conserving Brazil's natural resource base.
 Cooperatives are an ideal vehicle to deliver additional technical training and financial support to small-scale producers, their families and their respective peripheral entrepreneurial activities.

-Other ACDI/VOCA CDP projects include Russia, Paraguay and the Resources for Cooperative and Association Excellence in International Development website.
+Visit the Resources for Cooperative and Association Excellence in International Development website for more information on ACDI/VOCA's work with cooperatives.